-- Cognitive behavioral therapy (CBT) provides a variety of techniques that help the individual change their behavior.
-CBT can equip a person to avoid relapses and reprogram harmful sexual behaviors.
+Cognitive behavioral therapy (CBT): This type of psychological therapy provides a variety of techniques and tools that help the individual change their behavior.
+CBT can equip a person to learn new positive coping skills and reduce unwanted sexual urges.

-The support of friends and family is crucial for a person recovering from an addiction.
-Sexual addiction, due to its behavioral nature, can be difficult for others to understand and tolerate, especially if it has already led to damage in relationships.
+The support of friends and family is crucial for aiding recovery from compulsive sexual behavior.
+Compulsive sexual behavior can be difficult for others to understand and tolerate, especially if it has already caused damage in relationships.

-However, a strong support network helps to reduce destructive behavior and the risk of relapse.
+However, a strong support network helps reduce unwanted sexual behavior and may support the creation of a healthy sexuality.